jenizar/heroku-sap-fiori/README.md

 Note:

-- jenizar-sapui5-mockd is name your apps in the url, example: https://jenizar-sapui5-mockd.herokuapp.com
+- jenizar-sapui5-mockd is name your apps in the url, open your browser: https://jenizar-sapui5-mockd.herokuapp.com

 - cause this apps using html static therefore utilize php buildpack.